-Astrid Hastak, Executive Director
+Sheri Moore, Executive Director

 Joy has been a member of NAMI since 2015.
 She is a Peer-to-Peer mentor, Connections Recovery Support Group facilitator, and trained presenter for In Our Own Voice, Parents and Teachers as Allies, Ending the Silence, and Stigmafree Company.
 She is also a Community Navigator at the Tippecanoe County Jail and a presenter at the NAMI Indiana training for state corrections officers.
 Joy is a 2017 graduate of the Peer Union Counseling Class.
 Her previous experiences include VP of Customer Relations Bank One, and Recruiting Manager Krannert School of Management Masters’ Programs.
 Since 2017 Joy serves as NAMI-WCI’s program director, overseeing 13 education courses, support groups, and outreach presentations.
-Her office hours are Tuesday-Friday, 9-11 am.

 Gail joined the NAMI team in July 2017.
 She graduated from Purdue University in 2009 with her bachelor’s degree in Elementary Special Education.
 She married her husband Richard in 1993 and they have three sons.
 She served an 18 month mission in New Mexico with the Navajo Indians.
 She loves all animals.
 She has had ferrets, rabbits, turtles, hamsters and dogs.
 She has rescued several dogs.
 Previously she has been a special education teacher, paraprofessional, substitute teacher, waitress trainer, security officer, and team building instructor.
-Her office hours are 9 am-3 pm on Monday and Tuesday, and 9 am-1 pm on Thursday and Friday.

 Nettie Haab, Accounts Specialist

 At NAMI-WCI, Nettie is responsible for all financial data entries.
 Nettie received her BSBA from Indiana Wesleyan University.
 Throughout her career, she was the Administrative Assistant to the President at Rostone Corporation, worked in Human Resources at Subaru-Isuzu Automotive, and served as department secretary for Construction Engineering and Management for the College of Engineering at Purdue University.
 She is recently retired and enjoys reading, traveling, and volunteering.
-Her office hours are on Monday from 1-3 pm.

 Pat Hall, Receptionist

 Pat (James) Hall was born in Iramagua, Honshu, Japan at Johnston Air Base where his father was stationed.
 Pat attended Florida Military Academy where he graduated in 1969.
 In 1975 he enlisted in the Air Force and served our great country for 14 ½ years.
 He was stationed at Torjon Spain, Edwards AF Base in California, Ramstien AF Base in Vogeweh Germany and finally Fairchild AF Base in Spokane Washington.
 Pat spent most of his free time travelling to, France, Germany, Holland, England, Scotland, and Demark.
 After Pat left the military, he and his wife returned to Lafayette, IN.
 He began working for NAMI in October of 2017.
 Pat is our postmaster, receptionist, filing specialist, and assembler of NAMI-WCI's print material and outreach folders.
-His office hours are 9 am-12 pm and 1-3 pm on Monday-Thursday, and 9 am-1 pm on Friday.

 Luci has lived in West Lafayette, IN since 1992, and is a facilities engineer on staff at Purdue University since 1995.
 She has been involved with NAMI-West Central Indiana since 2007 as a board member, a volunteer, and a Family to Family education teacher.
 Luci founded the Mental Health Collaborative Network and served as its chair for 7 years.
 She has been on the FaithNet team giving the NAMI’s Bridges of Hope presentation at faith communities in the area since 2014.